open-compensation-token-license/license-token-website/wikisrc/how-to-buy-nf-ts-on-get-gems.md

 2. **Utilize Filters and Sorting Options**: Narrow down your search using filters based on price range, popularity, or newly listed items.

 3. **Detailed NFT Information**: Click on NFTs to get a detailed view, including creator information, ownership history, and pricing details.
+For a comparison of NFT marketplaces, you can refer to [NFT Marketplaces Comparison](https://www.license-token.com/wiki/nft-marketplaces-comparison).

 ## Making a Purchase